Are You Praying Selfishly or for God's Glory?

 Daniel is saying, “O God, please forgive us.
 Remove our guilt.”
 He’s also praying for the restoration of God’s glory.
 Notice—“for the Lord’s sake.”

 Daniel is praying for a restoration of God’s glory.
-When we pray, it must be for His name’s sake.
-We want our nation to bring honor to Him.
-We pray for the glory of God.
-When your prayers are for the glory of God, God moves in.
+When you pray, it must be for His name’s sake.
+Do you want your nation to bring honor to Him?
+Then pray for the glory of God.
+When you do, God will move in.